Sociology: Social Networks; Digital Nomads; Social Media; Housing; Early Adulthood; Health Disparities

-Emma Vetter is a sociology doctoral student and Graduate Research Assistant at the Center for Social Science Research (CSSR) in the Education & Health Research Hub.
+Emma Vetter is a sociology doctoral candidate and Graduate Research Assistant at the Center for Social Science Research (CSSR) in the Education & Health Research Hub.
 She served as the President of the Public Sociology Association (PSA) for graduate students during the 2022-2023 academic year.
-Her research interests include digital nomads and their connections to social networks, social media, housing, and early adulthood.
+Her research interests include digital nomads and their connections social networks, social media, housing, and early adulthood.

 Emma earned her BA in Sociology and Communication Studies, with a minor in Family Studies, from Grove City College.
 After working as an event planner in the Pittsburgh area, she moved to DC and completed an MA in Sociology Research & Practice at American University.
 While at AU, Emma was featured as a Graduate Student Changemaker and researched social determinants of health for the Immigration Lab, focusing on homelessness, diabetes, and BMI.
 Her research on health disparities between housed, marginally housed, and homeless populations in El Paso, Texas was published in the Journal of Migration and Health in 2020.